aa-pivovarova/phd-experiment-1/README.md

 # phd-experiment-1

-Currently working on fine-tuning a w2v2-bert-2.0 on the TORGO DB.
+Currently working on fine-tuning a w2v2-bert-2.0 on the EasyCall DB.
 - functions.py - for all functions
 - main.py - launch with `python main.py` and wait.

 DOCKER INFORMATION
 - Simply run docker
-- Environment variables:
-- - HF_TOKEN - huggingface personal write license token for downloads and checkpoints

 <details>
 <summary><b>Previous exp:</b></summary>